gavinyork/zephyr3d/doc/markdown/scene.octreenode.clearnodes.md

 ## OctreeNode.clearNodes() method

-Removes all the scene nodes that this octree node contains
+Remove all scene nodes from this octree node.

 **Signature:**